astreum/whitepaper/README.md

 New transaction types will be added for App Creation and App Calls.

-Standards to help builders create trusted Fusion Applications.
+Standards to help developers create trusted Fusion Applications.

 - Tokens.
 - Oracles.